 "ATTACK"-71⁄2" blade of 1⁄2" stock.
-Top cutting edge sharpened 41⁄2".
-Micarta handle, name etching and name plate only extra features available.
-Extra heavy 71⁄2" wide tang runs through channel in handle, which is firmly fastened with epoxy.
-Strong oblong hilt of 1⁄2" brass.
-This knife was designed to meet the demands for an almost indestructible all-purpose knife, though it is especially suited for combat and survival purposes.
+Top cutting edge sharpened.
+41⁄2" handle of durable Micarta.
+(Name etching, name plate and sawteeth only extra features available.
+Extra 1⁄2" of 3⁄4" stock tang runs through channel in handle, which is firmly fastened with epoxy.
+Straight, oblong hilt of 1⁄4" brass.
+This knife was designed to meet the demand for an almost indestructible all-purpose knife, though it is especially suited for combat and survival purposes.
 With wrist thong.
 (Manual for combat use available.
 See Page 21.)
 (Wt.
 14 oz.)

-Including Model C sheath \$32.00
+Including Model C sheath \$36.00

 MODEL 15

 (U. S. Patent No. 177,590)

 "AIRMAN"-51⁄2" blade of 1⁄4" stock.
 Top cutting edge sharpened.
-41⁄2" green Tenite handle.
-(Micarta handle, name etching and name plate only extra features available.)
-Construction similar to Model 14 except shorter blade.
-Designed especially for air crew survival and combat purposes in cooperation with U. S. Marine Corps Equipment Board.
+41⁄2" Micarta handle.
+(Name etching, name plate and sawteeth only extra features available.
+Extra 1⁄2" of 3⁄4" stock tang runs through channel in handle.)
+Construction same as Model 14 except shorter blade.
+Designed especially for air crew and survival purposes in cooperation with U. S. Marine Corps Equipment Board.
 (Manual for combat use available.
 See Page 21.)
 (Wt.
 10 oz.)

-Including Model C sheath \$29.50
+Including Model C sheath \$32.00

 NOTE: Models 14 and 15 are available for immediate delivery with factory-made blades, at lower prices.

-To help us meet the demand for these two models, we are also having blades of the same design factory-produced by a foremost knife craftsman in Solingen, Germany.
+To help meet the demand for these two models, we are also having blades of the same design factory produced by a foremost knife craftsman in Solingen, Germany.
 They are of the finest quality high carbon German steel.
 We fit the hilts and handles.
 Since these blades are factory-made, we are able to offer these two models at the following prices:

-Including Model C sheath
+Including Model C sheath \$26.00

-Model 14 (Solingen blade) \$23.00
+Model 14 (Solingen blade) \$26.00

-Model 15 (Solingen blade) \$21.50
+Model 15 (Solingen blade) \$25.00

 The two models are also available with Solingen blades of the finest German stainless steel:

-Including Model C sheath
+Including Model C sheath \$29.00

-Model 14 (Solingen stainless blade) \$26.00
+Model 14 (Solingen stainless blade) \$29.00

-Model 15 (Solingen stainless blade) \$24.50
+Model 15 (Solingen stainless blade) \$28.00

 MODEL 16

 (U. S. Patent No. 177,590)

-"DIVER'S KNIFE"-7" blade of 1⁄4" stainless steel stock.
+"DIVER'S KNIFE"-7" blade of 1⁄2" stainless steel stock.
 Top cutting edge sharpened.
-41⁄2" green Tenite handle, same as Models 14 and 15.
-Nickel silver hilt.
+41⁄2" Micarta handle, same as Models 14 and 15.
+Brass hilt.
 Wrist thong.
-(Micarta handle, name etching and name plate only extra features available.)
+(Name etching, name plate and sawteeth only extra features available.)
 Designed especially for heavy duty salt water use, this knife is as nearly indestructible as possible.
-With special oil-tanned sheath (similar to Model B sheath) equipped with fastener, extra keeper thong, arm and leg thongs.
+Top of blade in front of hilt notched for thumb placement.
+With special wax-impregnated sheath (similar to Model B sheath) equipped with fastener and leg thong.
 (Wt.
 14 oz.)

-Including special sheath \$36.50
+Including special sheath \$40.00

+(One of these knives is displayed in the Smithsonian Institution.)

 Model 16 is also available with a Swedish steel blade, instead of stainless.

-Including special sheath \$31.50
+Including special sheath \$35.00

 (Sheaths illustrated on Page 25)

-The Above Models now supplied with the more durable Micarta handles.
-No extra charge.

-9

 MODEL 17

 (U. S. Patent No. 177,590)